 Wanting to travel the Mother Road?
 Here is a good tool to help you.
-I personally carry this with me me in addition to my maps on a laptop.
+I personally carry this with me in addition to my maps on a tablet or phone.
 “Route 66: EZ66 GUIDE For Travelers” by Jerry McClanahan.
 Jerry also keeps an update section on his website so you can have up to date information between each edition.
-Handy spiral format, easy to follow and great for staying on Rt 66.
+Handy spiral format, easy to follow and great for staying on Route 66.
 If you are passing through Chandler, OK stop and see Jerry’s gallery.
 Location is on his website.
 You can purchase Jerry’s book through a link on the last page and help support this site.

-If you are interested in vintage bridges Rt 66 has a lot to offer.
-Do not tour 66 without the book by Jim Ross; “Route 66 Crossings”.
+If you are interested in vintage bridges Route 66 has a lot to offer.
+Do not tour the mother road without the book by Jim Ross; “Route 66 Crossings”.
 Great pictures, descriptions, historical information and GPS coordinates for each bridge.
 You can visit his website at the link below.
 His book is at the Amazon link on the last page.